Grokzen/docker-redis-cluster/README.md

 The cluster is 6 redis instances running with 3 master & 3 slaves, one slave for each master.
 They run on ports 7000 to 7005.

+If the flag `-e "STANDALONE=true"` is passed there is 2 standalone instances runnin on port 7006 and 7007.

 If the flag `-e "SENTINEL=true"` is passed there are 3 Sentinel nodes running on ports 5000 to 5002 matching cluster's master instances.

-It also contains 2 standalone instances that is not part of the cluster.
-They are running on port 7006 & 7007

 This image requires at least `Docker` version 1.10 but the latest version is recommended.

-Update 2018-03-06: All images/tags on dockerhub has been rebuilt with the latest code and re-uploaded to dockerhub.

 # Note for Mac users